-The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
-With acute leukemias, children who are free of the disease after 5 years are very likely to have been cured, because it very rare for these cancers to return after such a period of time.
-Current 5-year survival rates are based on children first diagnosed and treated more than 5 years ago.
-Improvements in treatment since then may result in a more favorable outlook for children diagnosed recently.
+When discussing cancer survival statistics, doctors often use a number called the 5-year survival rate.
+This refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
+With acute leukemias, children who are free of the disease after 5 years are very likely to have been cured, because it’s very rare for these cancers to return after this long.

 The 5-year survival rate for children with ALL has greatly increased over time and is now more than 85% overall.

 The overall 5-year survival rate for children with AML has also increased over time, and is now in the range of 60% to 70%.
-However, survival rates can vary depending on the subtype of AML.
+However, survival rates vary depending on the subtype of AML and other factors.
 For example, most studies suggest that the cure rate for acute promyelocytic leukemia (APL), a subtype of AML, is now higher than 80%, but rates are lower for some other subtypes of AML.

 Accurate survival rates for less common forms of childhood leukemia are harder to find.

 Juvenile myelomonocytic leukemia (JMML): For JMML, 5-year survival rates of about 50% have been reported.